mozilla/pkipolicy/rootstore/policy.md

 #### 5.1.1 SHA-1 ####

-CAs may only sign SHA-1 hashes over end-entity certificates which chain up to roots in Mozilla's program if all the following are true:
+CAs MAY sign SHA-1 hashes over end-entity certificates which chain up to roots in Mozilla's program only if all the following are true:

 1. The end-entity certificate:
    * is not within the scope of the Baseline Requirements;